-You must rely on your own evaluation of the merits of an investment linked to the Reference Stock.
+You Must Rely on Your Own Evaluation of the Merits of an Investment Linked to the Reference Asset.

-In the ordinary course of their business, our affiliates may have expressed views on expected movement in any Reference Stock, or the equity securities included in any ETF, and may do so in the future.
+In the ordinary course of their business, our affiliates may have expressed views on expected movements in any Reference Asset or its components, and may do so in the future.
 These views or reports may be communicated to our clients and clients of our affiliates.
 However, these views are subject to change from time to time.
-Moreover, other professionals who transact business in markets relating to any Reference Stock may at any time have significantly different views from those of our affiliates.
-For these reasons, you are encouraged to derive information concerning the applicable Reference Stock from multiple sources, and you should not rely solely on views expressed by our affiliates.
+Moreover, other professionals who transact business in markets relating to any Reference Asset or its components may at any time have significantly different views from those of our affiliates.
+For these reasons, you are encouraged to derive information concerning the applicable Reference Asset or its components from multiple sources, and you should not rely solely on views expressed by our affiliates.